 Current liabilities consist primarily of trade and other payables and income tax payable.
-Current liabilities increased relative to FY2022 due to an increase in the income taxes payable outstanding.
+Current liabilities decreased relative to December 31, 2023, primarily due to settlement of payables related to the HKEX IPO as well as income taxes payable outstanding at December 31, 2023.